aliHafizji/AliHafizji/content/portfolio/bigbaby.md

 The entire project took about three months to complete.
 During the length of the project we held daily standups.
 I also sent out weekly builds and committed all the code to github on a daily basis.

-If you're interested to try the application here is a link to it on the Appstore:.
+If you're interested to try the application here is a <a href="https://itunes.apple.com/us/app/big-baby/id684227642?mt=8" target="_blank">link</a> to it on the Appstore.